12 Top-Rated Day Trips from Amsterdam

-A highlight of the city's old main square is the 14th-century Grote Kerk (St. Bavokerk), a huge Late Gothic structure notable for its slender, 40-meter-tall tower.
+A highlight of the city's old main square is the 14th-century Grote Kerk (St. Bavokerk).
+This huge Late Gothic structure is notable for its slender, 40-meter-tall tower.
 Also of note are the church's many rich furnishings.
 Of particular interest are the three old model warships, a nod to the church's role as the chapel of the Seamen's Guild.

-Be sure to also check out the famous 18th-century Müller Organ, one of the greatest such instruments in the world for its tone and decoration.
+Be sure to also check out the famous 18th-century Müller Organ.
+Said to be one of the greatest such instruments in the world, it's especially famous for its unique tone and decoration.

 Finally, be sure to take a peek into the Old City Hall.
 Built in the 13th century, it's notable for its large tower and plush interior.
 English language guided tours are available.